Arnaud Di Pasquale: Pro tour

-Di Pasquale is best known winning the bronze medal at the 2000 Summer Olympics in the men's singles event.
-He beat Nicolas Kiefer, Vladimir Voltchkov, Juan Carlos Ferrero and rising Roger Federer in the bronze medal match, but more surprising was his straight-sets victory over the well established Magnus Norman of Sweden, in the tournament's third round.
+Di Pasquale is best known for winning the bronze medal at the 2000 Summer Olympics in the men's singles event.
+He beat Nicolas Kiefer, Vladimir Voltchkov, Juan Carlos Ferrero and rising Roger Federer in the bronze medal match, but more surprising was his straight-sets victory over the well-established Magnus Norman of Sweden in the tournament's third round.
 He also reached the fourth round of the French Open in both 1999 and 2002 and won one singles title (in Palermo, 1999).